apache/pekko-grpc/CONTRIBUTING.md

 If you are running on JDK 8, you will need to use at least version 1.8.0u251 to make sure ALPN protocol negotiation is available.

-# Akka gRPC contributing guidelines
+# Pekko gRPC contributing guidelines

-These guidelines apply to all Akka projects, by which we mean both the `akka/akka` repository, as well as any plugins or additional repos located under the Akka GitHub organisation, e.g. `akka/akka-grpc` and others.
+These guidelines apply to all Pekko projects, by which we mean both the `apache/incubator-pekko` repository, as well as any plugins or additional repos located under the Apache Pekko GitHub organisation, e.g. `apache/incubator-pekko-grpc` and others.

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that make it easier to achieve our goals in an efficient way.

 Please also note that we have a *Code of Conduct* in place which aims keep our community a nice and helpful one.
-You can read its full text here: [Lightbend Community Code of Conduct](https://www.lightbend.com/conduct).
+You can read its full text here: [ASF Code of Conduct](https://www.apache.org/foundation/policies/conduct).

 ## General Workflow

 The below steps are how to get a patch into a main development branch (e.g. `main`).
 The steps are exactly the same for everyone involved in the project (be it core team, or first time contributor).

-1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka-grpc/issues) and [existing pull requests](https://github.com/akka/akka-grpc/pulls) for existing work.
+1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/apache/incubator-pekko-grpc/issues) and [existing pull requests](https://github.com/apache/incubator-pekko-grpc/pulls) for existing work.
-   - If there is no ticket yet, feel free to [create one](https://github.com/akka/akka-grpc/issues/new) to discuss the problem and the approach you want to take to solve it.
+   - If there is no ticket yet, feel free to [create one](https://github.com/apache/incubator-pekko-grpc/issues/new) to discuss the problem and the approach you want to take to solve it.
-1. [Fork the project](https://github.com/akka/akka-grpc#fork-destination-box) on GitHub.
-You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a PullRequest against the mainline Akka-gRPC.
+1. [Fork the project](https://github.com/apache/incubator-pekko-grpc#fork-destination-box) on GitHub.
+You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a PullRequest against the mainline Pekko-gRPC.
 1. Create a branch on your fork and work on the feature.
-For example: `git checkout -b wip-custom-headers-akka-grpc`
+For example: `git checkout -b wip-custom-headers-pekko-grpc`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.
    - Please write additional tests covering your feature and adjust existing ones if needed before submitting your Pull Request.
 The `validatePullRequest` sbt task ([explained below](#the-validatepullrequest-task)) may come in handy to verify your changes are correct.
 1. Once your feature is complete, prepare the commit following our [Creating Commits And Writing Commit Messages](#creating-commits-and-writing-commit-messages).
 For example, a good commit message would be: `Adding compression support for Manifests #22222` (note the reference to the ticket it aimed to resolve).
 1. Now it's finally time to [submit the Pull Request](https://help.github.com/articles/using-pull-requests)!
-1. If you have not already done so, you will be asked by our CLA bot to [sign the Lightbend CLA](https://www.lightbend.com/contribute/cla) online CLA stands for Contributor License Agreement and is a way of protecting intellectual property disputes from harming the project.
-1. If you're not already on the contributors white-list, the @akka-ci bot will ask `Can one of the repo owners verify this patch?`, to which a core member will reply by commenting `OK TO TEST`.
-This is just a sanity check to prevent malicious code from being run on the Jenkins cluster.
+1. For large PRs, we may ask you to submit an Apache Software Foundation [CLA](https://www.apache.org/licenses/contributor-agreements.html).
 1. Now both committers and interested people will review your code.
 This process is to ensure the code we merge is of the best possible quality, and that no silly mistakes slip through.
 You're expected to follow-up these comments by adding new commits to the same branch.
 The commit messages of those commits can be more lose, for example: `Removed debugging using printline`, as they all will be squashed into one commit before merging into the main branch.
     - The community and team are really nice people, so don't be afraid to ask follow up questions if you didn't understand some comment, or would like to clarify how to continue with a given feature.
 We're here to help, so feel free to ask and discuss any kind of questions you might have during review!
 1. After the review you should fix the issues as needed (pushing a new commit for new review etc.), iterating until the reviewers give their thumbs up–which is signalled usually by a comment saying `LGTM`, which means "Looks Good To Me".